 - San Pedro market in Cusco- some of the stall holders are so sick of having cameras pointed at them or of groups of tourists blocking the aisles that you are likely to get a hunk of meat thrown at your head.
 It was not “mass tourism” that started visiting markets.
-No way they would have gone into such a place.
-This was something very much started under the guise of “ adventure travel” of “real experiences” of “seeing how the locals live”.
+They would never have gone into such a place.
+This was something very much started under the guise of “ adventure travel” of “real experiences” and “seeing how the locals live”.

 Does adventure travel leave a higher percentage of clients money in the destination than mass tourism?